-Manhood suffrage had been debated in New Zealand since the 1840s, but there was no urgent demand for reform in the 1850s and 1860s.
+Manhood suffrage had been debated in New Zealand since the 1840s, but there was at first no urgent demand for reform.
 However, in the 1870s and 1880s the abolition of provincial government, the growing power of central government, large-scale immigration and economic depression began to transform politics.

 A right or a privilege?

-The adoption of the secret ballot for election voting in 1870 (which replaced the previous verbal voting system) opened the door for further electoral reform.
+The adoption of the secret ballot in 1870 (in place of verbal voting) opened the door for further electoral reform.
 Secret voting reinforced the idea that the vote was an individual right rather than a privilege or public trust.
 Inspired by the writings of British philosopher John Stuart Mill, New Zealand electoral reformers such as William Reynolds argued that all men (with some exceptions, such as criminals) deserved the right to vote.

 In the 1870s Parliament considered a number of bills to extend the franchise.
 A Lodgers’ Franchise Act, designed to enfranchise young tradesmen and clerks living in city lodging houses, was passed in 1875 but soon proved unworkable.
 An attempt to simplify registration procedures, which inadvertently appeared to enfranchise all male ratepayers, further confused matters.

-By 1876 there were different franchises for freeholders, leaseholders, householders, goldminers, lodgers, ratepayers and Māori.
-Most politicians favoured a simple manhood suffrage, but the unstable political scene of the late 1870s complicated reform efforts.
+By 1876 there were different franchises for freeholders, leaseholders, householders, gold miners, lodgers, ratepayers and Māori.
+Most politicians favoured a simple manhood suffrage, but the unstable political scene complicated reform efforts.

 Changing the law

-Whitaker’s bill – which radically proposed proportional representation and allocating Māori seats according to population – failed to gain support.
-The government bill didn’t fare much better.
+Whitaker’s bill – which radically proposed proportional representation and the allocation of Māori seats according to population – failed to gain support.
+The government bill fared little better.
 It stalled in the Legislative Council (the upper house) over the issue of Māori landowners’ voting rights, and was ultimately abandoned.

 Grey’s government was soon defeated and in October 1879 John Hall formed a new government.
 Back in cabinet, Whitaker introduced a simplified version of Stout’s 1878 bill, granting the vote to all adult European males after 12 months’ residence in New Zealand and six months in an electorate.
 The freeholders’ qualification and plural voting, which Hall defended as ‘a moderate recognition of the rights of property’, would be retained, with the threshold reduced from £50 to £25.1 The bill was passed in December 1879.